 - Fully-metallic – Generally reserved for race applications.
 Can withstand huge temperatures, but need to be very hot to work effectively and are very hard wearing on discs.

 - Ceramic-metallic – Composed of a dense ceramic material and copper strands.
 The most expensive of all the pad materials, consistent performance whatever the temperature, extremely quiet operation and brake dust that doesn't stick to your wheels!

-When you have to brake hard, if there is a deep whooshing or groaning sound, that’s a sign your pads are getting low.
+If there is a deep whooshing or groaning sound when you brake hard, that’s a sign your pads are getting low.
 Think of it as a deep, bassy groan.

-There is no hard and fast rule with how long a set of pads should last.
+There is no hard and fast rule regarding how long a set of pads should last.
 However, you can apply a bit of common sense.
-Generally speaking, pads can last from 25,000 to 60,000 miles.
+Generally speaking, pads can last from 40,000 to 100,000km.
 If you have three kids and you drive a big, heavy people carrier, you’re looking at the lower number.
 If you drive a Mini, then you’re going to be looking at the bigger number.
 But also, think, really think about your driving.
 Are you an early braker?
 Are you late on the brakes?
 Do you gently come to a stop or tend to stand on the brakes?
 All this can affect the life of the pads.
 Heavy driving means a short life.

 Does your car pull to one side of the road or the other when you hit the brakes?
 If it does, this could be a sign the pads are wearing unevenly.
 This is where you need to go back to a visual check and both sides for even amounts of wear.
 Brake pads should always be changed in pairs.
 Never change just one side.